 Dr. Taha Gholipour is an assistant professor of neurology, a clinician, and a researcher at the George Washington University Medical Faculty Associates and its Epilepsy Center.
+Dr. Gholipour specializes in treating epilepsy and related seizure disorders.
 His clinical interests include management and treatment of drug resistant epilepsy.
 He works with a multidisciplinary team to design personalized surgical treatment plans, including minimally invasive surgeries and neurostimulation devices.
 He provides care to people with epilepsy in Washington, DC and also in Arlington, Virginia.
 He speaks English, Farsi, and French.

-Dr. Gholipour obtained his medical degree from Tehran University of Medical Sciences in Iran, and completed his internship and neurology residency in Massachusetts General Hospital and Brigham and Women’s Hospital, teaching affiliates of Harvard Medical School.
-He further specialized in treatment of epilepsy by doing a fellowship at Brigham and Women's Hospital, and an additional year of advanced clinical epilepsy research training -partially supported by the American Epilepsy Society- at Brigham and Women’s Hospital and the Martinos Center for Biomedical Imaging.
-He is board certified in neurology and epilepsy.
+Dr. Gholipour obtained his medical degree from Tehran University of Medical Sciences in Iran, and completed his internship and neurology residency at Massachusetts General and Brigham Hospitals, teaching affiliates of Harvard Medical School.
+He further specialized in the treatment of epilepsy by doing a fellowship at Brigham and Women's Hospital.
+He is board-certified in neurology and epilepsy.